broadinstitute/martha/README.md

 - `gsUri`: The full Google Cloud Storage URI/URL/path to the blob storing the data
 - `bucket`: The [bucket name](https://cloud.google.com/storage/docs/key-terms#bucket-names) part of the `gsUri`
 - `name`: The [object name](https://cloud.google.com/storage/docs/key-terms#object-names) part of the `gsUri`
-- `fileName`: The file name for the blob found at `gsUri`
+- `fileName`: The file name for the bytes
-- `contentType`: The type of data stored in the blob found at `gsUri`
+- `contentType`: The type of data stored in the bytes
-- `size`: The size of the blob found at `gsUri`
+- `size`: The size of the bytes
 - `accessUrl`: The url and optional headers to fetch the bytes
-- `hashes`: The various hash types and values for the blob found at `gsUri`
+- `hashes`: The various hash types and values for the bytes
-- `timeCreated`: The time of creation for the data found at `gsUri`
+- `timeCreated`: The time of creation for the bytes
-- `timeUpdated`: The time of last update for the data found at `gsUri`
+- `timeUpdated`: The time of last update for the bytes
 - `googleServiceAccount`: An optional service account that should be used to access the `gsUri`
-- `bondProvider`: An optional Bond provider that may be used to retrieve credentials to access the `gsUri`.
+- `bondProvider`: An optional Bond provider that may be used to retrieve credentials to access the bytes

 The body of the request JSON object may also contain a key named `fields` with a value of an array of strings.
 The response will only contain the fields listed in the array.
 The array should only contain field names from the above